herts-stack/herts/README.md

 ```

 Definition Interface.
 It is used by server and client both.
+Herts interface require a `@HertsRpcService(value = HertsType.XXXX)` and `extends HertsService`.
 ```java
 import org.herts.core.annotation.HertsRpcService;
 import org.herts.core.service.HertsService;